Minuman Thai Tea Recipe (Traditional & Creamy)

 Frequently Asked Questions

-What's the most common mistake people make when preparing Minuman Thai Tea?
-Over-steeping the tea, resulting in bitterness, is a common mistake.
-Steep carefully to avoid this.
+What’s the most common mistake people make when preparing Minuman Thai Tea?
+Over-steeping the tea, which can lead to a bitter taste, is a common mistake.
+Ensure to monitor the simmering time closely.

-How can I adjust the sweetness level?
-Modify the amount of sweetened condensed milk according to your taste preference.
+How can I make the tea less sweet?
+Reduce the amount of sweetened condensed milk and add unsweetened evaporated milk to balance the sweetness.

 Serving and Presentation Guide